plantnet/ai-taxonomist-webcomponent/README.md

     <ai-taxonomist serverUrl="https://my-api.plantnet.org" apiKey="XXXXXXXXX"></ai-taxonomist>
     ```
 - **`maxImages`**: The number of images the user can upload for a single identification, default to 5.
+- **`allowPlantNetBranding`**: (default: true) if true, the component will display the PlantNet logo and the link to the PlantNet website.

 ## Development / contributions